 The Shimmer Waves bronzer might have changed its packaging over the years but it's still my go-to glow palette.
 I discovered a little highlight on the cheek bones was a fail safe make-up look way before highlighting became the huge trend it is now.
 I've found no better sparkle than this.

 One of The Body Shop's iconic buys, this removes makeup like no other.
-Byrdie has had intel from a makeup artist friends that this is their go-to for removing heavy looks after photo shoots.
-The camomile (sourced from Norfolk) nourishes, leaving skin clean and silky-soft.
+Byrdie has had intel from a few makeup artist friends that this is their go-to for removing heavy looks after photo shoots.
+The chamomile (sourced from Norfolk, U.K.) nourishes your face, leaving skin clean and silky-soft.